AndrewWHans/system-analysis-design-capstone/README.md

 ## Docker Setup

-This project is containerized using Docker, which sets up the Database (MySQL), Backend (Node/Express), and Frontend (Vite/React) automatically.
+This project is containerized using Docker, which sets up the Database (MySQL), Backend (Node/Express), and Frontend (Vite) automatically.

 ### How to Build and Run the Containers